 My partner is, in many ways, the opposite of me.
 This doesn’t mean that we don’t love and understand each other—Just that we approach things very differently.
-In a relationship, I’m very much an “S.” A peaceful, harmonious household is very important to me.
+In a relationship, I’m very much an “S” personality style.
+A peaceful, harmonious household is very important to me.
 I want to make sure that everyone is happy, even if it means sacrificing some of my own needs to make sure that happens.
-My husband is a “D.” He’s very independent, and hates being told what to do.
-I’m laid-back.
-He’s always on the move.
+My husband is a “D.” He’s very independent and hates being told what to do.
+I’m laid-back; he’s always on the move.
 I’m happy spending the night puttering around at home.
 If he’s not doing something all the time, he’s miserable.

 The D/S Paring

-S are supportive, loyal, and caring.
-But they sometimes need to be more assertive and stand up for themselves.
+S's are supportive, loyal, and caring, but they sometimes need to be more assertive and stand up for themselves.
 A D partner can help with that.
-When partnered with a D, an S learns that it’s ok to ask for what you need.
+When partnered with a D, an S learns that it’s okay to ask for what you need.
 A D teaches the S to be direct, encourages them to shake up their routine, and gives them the tools to become more self-confident.

 On the flip side, the S has to remember that the D enjoys a sparring partner.
-They enjoy an exchange of opinions, and crave the stimulation of a partner that engages them intellectually.
-The bottom line is, if the S is too passive, the D will get bored.
-This is something that the S needs to remember—Often the S will think they are being nice by letting the D have their way, while the “D” just sees that behavior as frustratingly meek.
+They enjoy an exchange of opinions and crave the stimulation of a partner that engages them intellectually.
+The bottom line is that if the S is too passive, the D will get bored.
+This is something that the S needs to remember.
+Often the S will think they are being nice by letting the D have their way, while the D just sees that behavior as frustratingly meek.

 The C/I Pairing

 People with an I-style personality are funny, energetic, and full of enthusiasm.
 They love being around other people and are totally in their element at parties and social gatherings.
 They are creative and inspirational and know how to make just about anything fun.
 Even a routine trip to the grocery store is entertaining with an I.